paulohms/designing-data-intensive-app/Chapter 7/README.md

 When a transaction writes to the database, it must look in the indexes for any other transactions that have recently read the affected data.
 This process is similar to acquiring a write lock on the affected key range, but rather than blocking until the readers have committed, the lock acts as a tripwire: it simply notifies the transactions that the data they read may no longer be up to date.

 ![](chapter-7-11.png)

+## Summary

+Transactions are an abstraction layer that allows an application to pretend that certain concurrency problems and certain kinds of hardware and software faults don’t exist.
+A large class of errors is reduced down to a simple transaction abort, and the application just needs to try again.

+Without transactions, various error scenarios (processes crashing, network interruptions, power outages, disk full, unexpected concurrency, etc.) mean that data can become inconsistent in various ways.
+For example, denormalized data can easily go out of sync with the source data.
+Without transactions, it becomes very difficult to reason about the effects that complex interacting accesses can have on the database.
+In this chapter, we went particularly deep into the topic of concurrency control.
+We discussed several widely used isolation levels, in particular read committed, snapshot isolation (sometimes called repeatable read), and serializable.
+We characterized those isolation levels by discussing various examples of race conditions:

+*Dirty reads*
+One client reads another client’s writes before they have been committed.
+The read committed isolation level and stronger levels prevent dirty reads.

+*Dirty writes*
+One client overwrites data that another client has written, but not yet committed.
+Almost all transaction implementations prevent dirty writes.

+*Read skew (nonrepeatable reads)*
+A client sees different parts of the database at different points in time.
+This issue is most commonly prevented with snapshot isolation, which allows a transaction to read from a consistent snapshot at one point in time.
+It is usually implemented with multi-version concurrency control (MVCC).

+*Lost updates*
+Two clients concurrently perform a read-modify-write cycle.
+One overwrites the other’s write without incorporating its changes, so data is lost.
+Some implementations of snapshot isolation prevent this anomaly automatically, while others require a manual lock ( SELECT FOR UPDATE ).

+*Write skew*
+A transaction reads something, makes a decision based on the value it saw, and writes the decision to the database.
+However, by the time the write is made, the premise of the decision is no longer true.
+Only serializable isolation prevents this anomaly.

+*Phantom reads*
+A transaction reads objects that match some search condition.
+Another client makes a write that affects the results of that search.
+Snapshot isolation prevents straightforward phantom reads, but phantoms in the context of write skew require special treatment, such as index-range locks.

+Weak isolation levels protect against some of those anomalies but leave you, the application developer, to handle others manually (e.g., using explicit locking).
+Only serializable isolation protects against all of these issues.
+We discussed three different approaches to implementing serializable transactions:

+*Literally executing transactions in a serial order* If you can make each transaction very fast to execute, and the transaction throughput is low enough to process on a single CPU core, this is a simple and effective option.

+*Two-phase locking*
+For decades this has been the standard way of implementing serializability, but many applications avoid using it because of its performance characteristics.

+*Serializable snapshot isolation (SSI)*
+A fairly new algorithm that avoids most of the downsides of the previous approaches.
+It uses an optimistic approach, allowing transactions to proceed without blocking.
+When a transaction wants to commit, it is checked, and it is aborted if the execution was not serializable.